TheresaLui/SelfHelpContent_v2/articles/microsoft.cassandra-managedinstance/cassandra-configuration.md

     curl -v https://<ip in the other datacenter>:8443
 ```

-Only if both return something like:
+If both commands above return something like the following, this indicates that everything is set up correctly:

 ```
 html